 Distinct differences between the aims and objectives of audits and inspections

-There are distinct differences between the aims and objectives of audits and inspections, and the methodologies used to conduct each one.
+There are distinct differences between the aims and objectives of audits and inspections, and the methodologies used to conduct each of them.
 An audit is a systematic and independent comparison of the way in which an aerodrome standard is being implemented, against the way in which the published procedures say it should have been implemented.
 See Fig 4-1 Overview of Audit Activities.
 An inspection is basically the act of observing a particular aerodrome operation, action, facility, equipment or document to verify whether the established procedures and requirements are followed, and whether the required standard of performance is achieved.

-Audits are more comprehensive, focus on system issues, and are more complex and time consuming than inspections.
+Audits are more comprehensive, focusing on system issues, and are more complex and time consuming than inspections.
 Inspections, by comparison, are more specifically focused on specific integral parts of aerodrome operations and are usually of shorter duration.
 Each of the two types needs to be planned for and a schedule created that allows for the regular conduct of both.

 Safety Oversight Auditors and Inspectors

 Aerodrome safety oversight audits and inspections shall only be carried out by CAA authorized and certified personnel.
 These personnel will have undergone audit training and be in possession of competency certificates in the conduct of aerodrome audits issued by the CAA.
-Staff appointed as CAA Aerodrome Inspectors will be required to hold internationally recognized certificates as aviation safety lead auditors.
+Staff appointed as CAA Aerodrome Inspectors will be required to possess the necessary qualifications and experience to serve as aviation safety lead auditors.
 Those without the necessary qualifications or experience may carry out audits and inspections only under the supervision of a person who is appropriately qualified and experienced.